 When can I apply?

-The first call for grant applications is now closed.
 Applications received after the closing date cannot be considered.
 Applicants will be informed within 30 days of the closing date whether or not their application has been successful.

 How will I know when the funding calls are open?